top of page

 This is another place full of myth and legend, from King Arthur to the Isle of Avalon, and there’s even a tale of St Patrick taking leadership of a sect here some 800 years ago.
 This was truly an island back in the day, with dense forest and marshland all around.
 What was it that drew these people and formed these stories, was it the same thing that attracted me?
 I wasn’t the only one drawn here and I noticed everyone had a bright smile and friendly eyes.

-We visited on the Spring Equinox and enjoyed the beats of a drum circle in the tower, another day I made friends with a young lady from Wales who’d brought her firestick to juggle.
-I had the pleasure of chatting to a young couple who’d come up from London and were well aware of the spiritual associations of the Tor.
-The kind lady training a massive Rottweiler as a therapy dog deserves a mention too.
+We visited on the Spring Equinox and enjoyed the beats of a drum circle in the tower, on another day I made friends with a young lady from Wales who’d brought her firestick to juggle.
+I also had the pleasure of chatting to a young couple who’d come up from London and were well aware of the spiritual associations of the Tor.
+The kind lady training a massive Rottweiler as a therapy dog deserves a brief mention too.

 Sunset view over Glastonbury from Tor